PixoVR/com.pixovr.apexunitysdk/documentation/pages/getting_started.md

 The projects **Api Compatbility Level** needs to be <b>.NET 4.x</b> or newer.

+# Integrating with ManageXR

+The PixoVR platform provides a way to integrate with the ManageXR platform.
+Follow the steps below to integrate with ManageXR.

+Go to your project manifest json file located at `Packages/manifest.json`.
+Add this line to your dependency list
+* `"com.mxr.unity.sdk":"https://www.github.com/ManageXR/mxr-unity-sdk.git#VERSION"`
+    * `VERSION` is the SDK version you want to install
+    * For example, if you want to install version `v1.0.15`, the line should be `"com.mxr.unity.sdk":"https://www.github.com/ManageXR/mxr-unity-sdk.git#v1.0.15"`

+Next, open your Unity project and go to Edit > Project Settings > Player.

+Select the Android platform and go to Other Settings > Script Compliation.

+Add `MANAGE_XR` to the Scripting Define Symbols and press Apply.
+This is case sensitive.

+Make sure you do not call `await MXRManager.InitAsync();` in any of your scripts.
+This is called by the Apex Unity SDK.

 ## Quick Function Explanation

 All server functions have corresponding Success and Failed events.